Public appointment application process

 - use simple and easy to understand language, avoid jargon

-- make sure your completed application form is legible and keep a copy for yourself
+- make sure your finished application form is legible and keep a copy for yourself

-You can find more useful information on application forms at the link below.
+You can find more useful information on application forms at the following link:

 What is expected of a public appointee

 The qualities expected of a public appointee are covered by seven principles.
-These principles can be found by scrolling to the bottom of the page at the link below.
+These principles can be found by scrolling to the bottom of the page at the following link:

 What happens next